BenceBiricz/3D_game_Unity/README.md

 # 3D_game_Unity
 A 3D RPG game created in Unity called Hero's Journey.
+It can be downloaded from this link: https://drive.google.com/file/d/19Ezf5vjBFTtvEZsliUSCIEfXWigtPgYB/view?usp=sharing After that an installation is needed.

 I created a little RPG game in Unity where the main character is fighthing different monsters in different words.